Differences Between Jira and Confluence

 - Reopened Issue– An issue can be reopened, which was created and resolved earlier, but if it requires some more changes or the resolution was not correct or some more bugs are found.
 The same issue can be assigned to the same assignee to whom it was assigned earlier or to someone else.

 - Close Issue– After successful verification of the resolution, the issue can be closed.
 Generally, it is done by the same person who has reported the issue.

 What is Confluence?

 For example, we will be able to create a roadmap easily.
 We can also create notes containing a checklist, create a knowledge base and manage everything centrally.
-We can also attach files, like our excel planning and display it on a page for our convenience.
+We can also attach files, like our excel planning and display them on a page for our convenience.

-Confluence is also designed to integrate with Jira and they have many integration points, giving Confluence users the ability to view, interact with, and reference Jira issues from a wiki page.
+Confluence is also designed to integrate with Jira, and they have many integration points, giving Confluence users the ability to view, interact with, and reference Jira issues from a wiki page.

 Head To Head Comparisons Between Jira and Confluence (Infographics)

 Below is the top 20 difference between Jira vs Confluence